105 – Queen’s University

 Through an innovative, research-focused curriculum, the Nursing Science program provides students with a strong background in basic and behavioural sciences.
-As a graduate, students are prepared to become skilled practitioners or to use their nursing degree as a foundation for graduate study or other careers.
+As graduates, students are prepared to become skilled practitioners or to use their nursing degree as a foundation for graduate study or other careers.

-Queen’s University offers a range of Online Studies options, including a number of degree programs.
+Queen’s University offers a range of Online Studies options, including a number of online degree programs.

-This Queen’s University Internship Program (QUIP) allows students in their second or third year of studies to gain experience while earning money to offset the cost of their degree program.
+The Queen’s Undergraduate Internship Program (QUIP) allows students in their second or third year of studies to gain experience while earning money to offset the cost of their degree program.
 Internships of 12 or 16 months in duration provide an opportunity to gain relevant work experience at a high technical level within a time frame that allows students to undertake substantial projects.
-The program is optional and open to students in all undergraduate programs.
+The program is optional and open to students in all Arts and Science, Computing and Engineering undergraduate programs.

-Through the Bader International Study Centre (BISC) at Herstmonceux Castle, UK, and more than 160 exchange programs in 44 countries around the world, Queen’s University strongly encourages students to gain an international perspective.
+Through the BISC at Herstmonceux Castle, UK, and more than 220 exchange programs in 47 countries around the world, Queen’s University strongly encourages students to gain an international perspective.
 Students wishing to participate in an exchange program normally do so during their third year of study; however, students may study at the BISC in any year.